niiknow/lambda-form/README.md

 # NOTE
 * AWS may block or limit sends from port 25, so you should use a different port.
 It is also best to send with SSL only.
+* Outside of FORMBUCKET, there is no other config on the server.
+Each form configuration contain it's own SMTP setup.
+Everything rely on you correctly setting up your FORM config.

+# TODO/FUTURE ENHANCEMENTS
+- [] Filters to include or exclude fields so hidden form field won't come through to the email.
+- [] Per field validation with regex.
+- [] Handle Image/File form submit/upload.
+- [] Probably a plugin system to allow plugins enabling base on form config.
+Possible plugins:  fallback with SES, more spam validation, ability to track email with google analytic pixel

 # MIT